oragono/oragono-site/index.md

 * Bleeding-edge [IRCv3](https://ircv3.net) support, suitable for use as an IRCv3 reference implementation
 * Highly customizable via a rehashable (i.e., reloadable at runtime) YAML config

-Other interesting features of Oragono include:
+Other interesting features of Ergo include:

 * Advanced internationalization support, including UTF-8 nicknames and channel names
 * Support for running as a Tor onion service ("hidden service")